Handy Library Manager

 library replace to all capital letters

-All Letters To UPPER CASE: select this mode if you would like to replace all letters of the selected field to upper case.
+All Letters To UPPER CASE: Choose this mode to convert all letters in the selected field to upper case.

 library auto increment